pablomartinfranco/sts-ng-app/README.md

-## Local Build on Windows 10
+## Local Build & Run for Windows 10

-Requirement: Open-Jdk 11
+Project build & run was tested for Open-Jdk 11 only

 Add project root-dir to PATH variable